 The best time to attempt brushing your cat’s teeth is after they’ve had sufficient exercise and are calm and relaxed.
 If your cat becomes agitated and shows signs of stress, don’t continue; start slowly and increase the brushing time every day.
 Brushing is best done daily.

 No one is more qualified to clean your cat’s teeth than your vet.
 We offer complimentary dental checks, and many of our practices also offer specialised dental clinics.

 Expert cat dental care advice

-Watch our top tips on how to care for your cat's teeth, including how to brush their teeth.
+Watch our top tips on how to care for your cat's teeth.

 If you have any questions about your cat’s dental health or would like to find out more, contact your local Medivet practice.

 Dental disease affects up to 80% of cats by the age of two and can have serious consequences, so it’s never too early to start your pet’s dental routine.

 *T&Cs: One complimentary dental check per pet.
 Not valid for pre-existing conditions.
 Any treatment, further tests, or examinations required will be chargeable at the standard rate.
 Medivet reserves the right to withdraw this offer at any time without prior notice.
 For our full terms and conditions, click here.